 Q. Do I have to run a spark arrestor or pass a sound test?

-A. For the 2017 racing season, WORCS WILL NOT be at any tracks that require decibel/sound tests or requirements NOR will spark arrestors be needed at any of the tracks for 2017.
+A. For the current racing season, WORCS WILL NOT be at any tracks that require decibel/sound tests or requirements NOR will spark arrestors be needed at any of the tracks for the current season.

 Q. If my child (under 18) goes to the races with a friend what will they need?